 It’s the next generation who look upon a crucifix and wonder aloud, “what’s that dude doing hanging from a plus (+) sign?”

 Churches that are traditional, contemporary, liturgical, etc., assume that people will come to them for answers.
-Think about your grandma’s or your parent’s church.
+Think about your grandma’s church.
 That church could assume most people knew the stories in the Bible, had some connection to the symbols, and at least understood the language that was used in the church.
 When people needed answers to life’s questions, they went to the church, and the church could sit and wait for them to come.

-Trouble is, Christendom is done, yet the church hasn’t shifted operations.
+Times have changed, but the church hasn’t shifted operations.

 I live in an urban context where the church has no inherited voice.
 The beliefs shared, and the manner that the gospel story is told no longer resonates.
 The reason why has to do with religion, or the lack thereof.

 The fastest growing religious segment is actually a NO religion.
 The term is the religious “nones.”
 At this rate, in just over two decades, half of all Americans will claim no religious affiliation.
 Canada will beat them to the punch, where today 1/4 of Canadians are the nones.
 The nones are people who don’t know Christian stories, have no theological understanding, no religious memory, and definitely don’t know the language and symbols we cherish in church culture.

 What would it look like to bridge this gap?

 Not a return for the church back to inherited privilege.